 It is always in the couple’s best interest to move slowly and wisely when dealing with an infidelity, despite the strong urge to react quickly.

 This may be the darkest time in the life of a couple but it does not have to be fatal.

 To learn more about marriage counseling services, click here.

 About the Author

-Dr. Stan Hyman is a licensed psychotherapist and life coach in private practice in Miami, Florida.
+Dr. Stan Hyman is a licensed psychotherapist, marriage counselor and life coach in private practice in Miami, Florida.
 He works with people struggling with powerful issues such as infidelity, depression, addictions, anger, anxiety, stress, and work-life balance.